harrysolutions/univention-corporate-server/doc/architecture/concepts/replication.rst

 The replication concept ensures the availability and consistency of the central domain database and contributes to its scalability.
 It is necessary to keep the domain data synchronized across all domain controllers because more than one domain controller can have a copy of the central database.
-For example single domain controllers can get disconnected or need to shutdown for maintenance.
+For example domain controllers can get disconnected or need to shutdown for maintenance.

 Univention Corporate Server (UCS) implements the replication concept.
 The first